izdwuut/izdwuut.github.io/content/tutorials/youtube-thumbnail-downloader.md

     return None

+api = get_api(API_KEY)
+video_id = 'U-iEK0mlmuQ'
+thumbs = get_thumbs(api, video_id)
 thumb_url = get_largest_thumb_url(thumbs)
 filename = 'wallpaper.jpg'
 urlretrieve(thumb_url, filename)
 {{< / highlight >}}

 As you can see, I have slightly altered the code.
 I believe that it's more readable and organized now.
 I decided to put our `SIZES` list at the top of the file.
 I think that this way it would be easy to find if there's a need to alter it.
 I have also made the `api_key` variable a constant and put it next to `SIZES` list.
+Additionally all functions definitions are now at the top of the document.

 Using the highlighted lines from the listing above, I have came up with an idea for a function that downloads the thumbnail: